HumanLLM: Benchmarking and Improving LLM Anthropomorphism via Human Cognitive Patterns: Ethical Statement

 \section{Ethical Statement}

-\paragraph{Enhanced Anthropomorphism and Safety Tension} By design, \methodname improves the simulation of human cognitive patterns, including irrational biases and negative personality traits (e.g., antagonism, defensiveness).
-While essential for realistic role-playing, this creates a fundamental tension with standard safety alignment goals.
-There is a risk that models trained to faithfully execute maladaptive or antisocial behaviors could be exploited to generate toxic content or improve harmful stereotypes if the role-playing context is not strictly sandboxed.
+\paragraph{Safety--Fidelity Tension.} By design, \methodname improves the simulation of human cognitive patterns, including irrational biases, maladaptive coping mechanisms, and negative personality traits such as antagonism and social cynicism.
+While this fidelity is essential for realistic role-playing, social simulation research, and companion AI development, it creates a fundamental tension with safety alignment: a model trained to authentically express cognitively biased or antisocial behaviors may generate harmful, manipulative, or toxic content if deployed outside controlled research contexts.
+We recommend that downstream applications built on \methodname-fine-tuned models incorporate appropriate safety layers, particularly in consumer-facing contexts.
+The dataset and models are released to support open research, but deployment beyond research contexts should include safety alignment fine-tuning and usage monitoring.

-\paragraph{Manipulation and Social Influence} The framework explicitly models mechanisms of social influence and persuasion (e.g., authority bias, reciprocity).
-A model that deeply "understands" and simulates these psychological triggers possesses a heightened capacity for social engineering.
-In malicious hands, such agents could be deployed to manipulate user sentiment or exploit cognitive vulnerabilities more effectively than standard "helpful" assistants.
+\paragraph{Manipulation and Social Engineering.} The \methodname framework explicitly models psychological mechanisms of social influence and persuasion---including authority bias, reciprocity, conformity, and obedience to authority.
+A model that deeply and faithfully simulates these mechanisms possesses heightened capacity for social engineering: it may craft persuasive narratives, exploit cognitive vulnerabilities, or systematically nudge users toward unintended beliefs or actions.
+Responsible deployment requires continuous monitoring for persuasion-oriented misuse, and we advise against integrating \methodname-fine-tuned models into systems with asymmetric power dynamics (e.g., automated negotiation, political messaging, or customer manipulation contexts).

+\paragraph{Parasocial Attachment and Vulnerable Populations.} Highly anthropomorphic agents risk fostering parasocial relationships in which users attribute genuine emotions, intentions, or moral status to the model.
+This risk is amplified by \methodname's explicit training on inner thought simulation, which creates the appearance of subjective experience.
+Such dynamics are especially concerning for vulnerable populations, including children, individuals with social anxiety, and those experiencing loneliness or grief, who may form attachments that substitute for---rather than supplement---human connection.
+We advocate for transparent, persistent disclosure of AI identity in all deployment contexts, and recommend that companion-AI applications built on this framework incorporate regular check-ins that reinforce the non-human nature of the agent.

+\paragraph{Stereotype Amplification.} Pattern-based cognitive modeling carries a risk of reinforcing harmful stereotypes if pattern assignments become correlated with demographic attributes (e.g., gender, ethnicity, or nationality) in downstream applications.
+Our pattern taxonomy is demographic-neutral by design: patterns are assigned to characters based on scenario requirements, not identity categories.
+Nonetheless, the source psychological literature itself reflects historical sampling biases, and certain patterns (e.g., dominance hierarchies, asymmetrical parental investment) carry cultural assumptions that may produce biased character portrayals.
+We urge downstream developers to conduct disparate-impact audits before deploying \methodname-based systems in any context involving user-facing persona generation.